johnpuddephatt/collaborativehousing/about.md

 ---
 layout: page
-title: About Us
+title: About us
-subtitle: We think houses made by people make better homes.
+subtitle: We think that houses made by people make better homes.
 scripts: ''
 menu:
   header: